metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### In docs directory (general project documentation)

-The `Docs` directory in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.
+The `docs` directory in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.

 Remember, documenting code and features is as important as writing it!